Blanton Winship: Military service

 During the Spanish–American War, Winship joined the 1st Georgia Infantry, a volunteer force.
 After the war, President Theodore Roosevelt appointed Winship to become a judge advocate in the Army's Judge Advocate General's Corps.
 His duties, through 1917, included teaching at the United States Military Academy and authoring, with John Henry Wigmore, the dean of Northwestern University's law school, the Army's first rules of evidence for courts-martial.

+Winship was a friend and roommate to Major Archibald Butt.
+When Butt died in the sinking of the Titanic, Winship was sent by President Taft to Halifax, Nova Scotia to attempt to identify Butt's body, which was never recovered.

 When World War I broke out, he fought in France and led several campaigns.
 Winship commanded the 110th Infantry Regiment (United States) and 118th Infantry Regiments in the 28th Infantry Division (United States) while also serving as the Staff Judge Advocate of First Army.
 Winship was awarded the Distinguished Service Cross for "extraordinary heroism in action near Lachaussee, France, November 9, 1918."
 He also received the Silver Star for gallantry in action near Villers sur Fere, France.

 Following the war, Winship returned to military law.
 He was appointed to serve as a military aide to President Calvin Coolidge.
 Eventually he became the Judge Advocate General of the Army, a position he held from 1931 to his retirement from service in 1933.